bbrelje/bbrelje.github.io/_posts/2020-01-28-breaking-bad-habits-atomic.md

 > The most dangerous items on your to-do list are the ones that look like opportunities, but are actually distractions.

 On the other hand, it is also possible to be too focused on prioritizing that we don't actually do anything.
 Clear uses an anecdote from a photography class.
 The instructor told half the class that he would assign their grade for the semester based only on one submitted photo.
 These students needed to produce one "perfect" photo.
 The other half would be graded on the quantity of "good" photos they could produce.

 The teacher found that the best photos of the "quantity" group were actually better than the "quality" group's best effort.
 Instead of overthinking how to create a perfect photo, they were practicing different ideas and accumulating opportunities to capture a great one.

 This insight really resonates with me.
 I have a tendency to be avoid duplicating others' efforts at all costs.
-This can be a good thing, but I probably spend too much time trying to coordinate and literature search and too little time actually doing research blind to the possibility that someone else might be working on a similar idea.
+This can be a good thing, but I probably spend too much time trying to coordinate and literature search and too little time actually doing research, blind to the possibility that someone else might be working on a similar idea.

 ### Discounting and delayed gratification